 Further Steps to Prevent Modern Slavery in our Supply Chains

 Most of the services provided to PSG are of a professional financial services nature where there is a relatively lower risk of breaches of the requirements of the Modern Slavery Act.
 We believe that the areas where a higher risk exists is in the supply of services for our office facilities.

-Our Property Services Department will review all major suppliers on a periodic basis.
+PSG’s Property Services Department reviews all major suppliers on a periodic basis.
 Such a review resulted in terminating the contract with a company providing cleaning services to one of our regional offices as the supplier could not demonstrate its staff had the requisite work permits.

 Assessment of Effectiveness in Preventing Modern Slavery

-We understand that Modern Slavery is not static and we will continue to develop our approach to mitigating this risk in the year ahead.
+It is understood that Modern Slavery is not static and PSG will continue to develop its approach to mitigating this risk in the year ahead.